OneIdentity/safeguard-api-tutorial/spp3-postman/postman-hol.md

 exactly what was actually sent to the appliance, e.g. URL, headers, body, etc.

-This script could be refactored to take the fields for the new user and the new password from variables in the collection or you can modify the the body each time you run the collection.
+This script could be refactored to take the fields for the new user and the new password from variables in the collection or you can modify the body each time you run the collection.